How to Pick the Best Hay to Feed Goats

 Alfalfa Pellets

-Alfalfa pellets are a great option to offer to your goats that will give them a good supply of protein.
-You can offer them free choice or mix them in with their grain.
-Since purchasing pellets can be a bit expensive online I suggest checking with your local feed mill for a more affordable option.
+Since purchasing pellets can be a bit expensive online, I suggest checking with your local feed mill for a more affordable option.
 Be sure to have a secure way to store this option of livestock feed so pests do not have access to it.

 Chaffhaye

 Chaffhaye is premium bagged, Non-GMO Alfalfa.
 It is our preferred method of feeding alfalfa to our herd.
-This product is manufactured in Texas but more and more states are carrying it as well.
+This product is manufactured in Texas, but more and more states are carrying it as well.
 Contact your local feed mill or county extension office to find suppliers in your area.

 SLCG PRO TIP: Always check your bags of Chaffhaye before purchasing.
-If the bag is torn that means air has entered the bag and will result in a dried out Chaffhaye.
-The contents must be moist so the integrity of the bag is important.
+If the bag is torn, that means air has entered the bag and will result in a dried-out Chaffhaye.
+The contents must be moist, so the integrity of the bag is important.
 Do not hesitate to call the supplier and ask for a replacement if a bag is found open or damaged.
 They should replace it without question.

-Our goats are given Chaffhaye year round and they really love the taste of it.
-Since feeding Chaffhaye I have found a much healthier and robust herd that is better able to fight off worms on their own which is commonly found in our very wet climates.
+Our goats are given Chaffhaye year-round, and they really love the taste of it.
+Since feeding Chaffhaye, I have found a much healthier and robust herd that is better able to fight off worms on their own, which is commonly found in our very wet climates.

 The Best Hay for Meat Goats.

-The purpose of a meat goat is to fill the freezer and for that reason, you will want to encourage healthy weight gain in your meat goats.
-More often than not first cut will work just fine in this area but if you find your goats on the low end of the weight scale you may want to introduce second cut hay.
-Since most goats prefer the second cut to first cut hay this will encourage them to eat more and help them to establish a better weight.
+The purpose of a meat goat is to fill the freezer, and for that reason, you will want to encourage healthy weight gain in your meat goats.
+More often than not, first-cut will work just fine in this area, but if you find your goats on the low end of the weight scale, you may want to introduce second-cut hay.

-More often than not most meat goats will thrive on first cut hay as long as the quality is good and the nutrients are intact.
+More often than not, most meat goats will thrive on first-cut hay as long as the quality is good and the nutrients are intact.

 The Best Hay for Pet and Working Goats.